ADHD medicines - supply shortage

 • Before starting treatment, healthcare professionals should ensure that sufficient supplies are available.

-• If a patient’s regular ADHD medicine is not available, healthcare professionals should consider switching to another ADHD medicine for their patients, depending on availability.
+• If a patient’s regular ADHD medicine is not available, healthcare professionals should consider switching their patients to another ADHD medicine, depending on availability.

-• Additional advice may be available from your country’s national shortage register or national competent authority.
+• For additional information consult your country’s shortage register or contact your national competent authority.

 • Your doctor will check that there are sufficient supplies available before prescribing medication for you or your child’s ADHD.